cloudmesh-community/book/chapters/clusters/kubernetes-526/readme-kube.md

 ## Installing kubernetes

-First install doker, disable swap, install kubeadm
+First install docker, disable swap, install kubeadm

 All the following steps are made automatically by the docker_kubernetes_install.sh script.